Tazinho/snakecase/README.md

 Both of the first two alternatives can't be consistently converted back to a valid Pascal case input ("RStudio") and with the first logic the further snake case conversion seems to be complete nonsense.
 Only the latter case is consistent, when converting back to PascalCase, which is the case of the input "RStudio".
 It is also consistent to itself, when converting from PascalCase back to snake\_case.

-In this way, we can get a good starting point on how to convert specifc strings to valid snake\_case.
+In this way, we can get a good starting point on how to convert specific strings to valid snake\_case.
 Once we have a clean snake\_case conversion, we can easily convert further to smallCamelCase, BigCamelCase, SCREAMING\_SNAKE\_CASE or anything else.

 Three rules of consistency
 --------------------------

 In the last sections we have seen, that it is reasonable to bring a specific conversion from an input string to some standardized case into question.
-We have also seen, that it is helpful to introduce some tests on the behaviour of a specific conversion pattern in related cases.
-The latter can help to detect inappropriate conversions and also establishes a consistent behaviour when converting exotic cases or switching between standardized cases.
-Maybe we can generalize some of these tests and introduce some kind of consisteny patterns.
+We have also seen, that it is helpful to introduce some tests on the behavior of a specific conversion pattern in related cases.
+The latter can help to detect inappropriate conversions and also establishes a consistent behavior when converting exotic cases or switching between standardized cases.
+Maybe we can generalize some of these tests and introduce some kind of consistency patterns.
 This would enable us that whenever inappropriate or non-unique possibilities for conversions appear, we have rules that help us to deal with this situation and help to exclude some inconsistent conversion alternatives.

 During the development of this package I recognized three specific rules that seem reasonable to be valid whenever cases are converted.
 To be more general we just use `to_x()` and `to_y()` to refer to any two differing converter functions from this package.